hydrophobia-XR/GPO-and-ADMX-Backup-Utility/README.md

 # DESCRIPTION
 It's a good idea to periodically backup ADMX files and/or Group Policy configurations.
 Especially before updating your DC or importing new ADMX files.
 This script makes that a little simpler and can be used to automate the process via a scheduled task if so desired.
-THis script automatically grabs the domain name of the Domain Controller you run it on
+This script automatically grabs the domain name of the Domain Controller you run it on

 ### PARAMETER BackupPath
 (Mandatory)